gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_recurrence_converter_dsl/README.md

 ### 📦 Pretrained Model
 [**mini-recurrence-converter-dsl-adapter**](https://huggingface.co/a6188466/mini-recurrence-converter-dsl-adapter)
-A fine-tuned LoRA adapter trained to convert English recurrence expressions into DSL syntax.
+A **demonstration** fine-tuned LoRA adapter trained to convert English recurrence expressions into DSL syntax.

 ### 📚 Training Dataset
 [**mini-recurrence-converter-dsl-dataset**](https://huggingface.co/datasets/a6188466/mini-recurrence-converter-dsl-dataset)
-A paired dataset of natural language recurrence expressions and DSL targets used for training and evaluation.
+A **demonstration** dataset containing English recurrence expressions paired with DSL targets used for training and evaluation.

 ---